City Guide: A Weekend of Things to do in Rotterdam

 Actually, let me be honest before we go any further.
-I'm sort of using writing this guide to Rotterdam as a way to prepare for the ultimate task - writing an equivalent guide for Amsterdam...
+I'm sort of using writing this Rotterdam guide as a way to prepare for the ultimate task - writing an equivalent guide for Amsterdam...
 But don't let that take any shine away from Rotterdam, which is a brilliant city to hang out in for a weekend.
 It has everything from a rich history to spectacular architecture, cultural delights and an art and design scene that rivals the best in the world.
 So go get some cheap flights to Rotterdam, brush up on your cycling and dust off the camera.
 Here's what you've got to look forward to.

 Where to stay in Rotterdam